studentkittens/misc/workshop2015/go-lang/presentation.rst

 Stuff that's written in Go
 ==========================

-Not so much yet actually.
+*Not so much yet actually:*

 - Google Doodles (you seem them daily!)
 - Google App Engine
 - Docker

-In general, a lot of backend stuff.
+In general, a lot of backend stuff:

 .. image:: images/appengine.png
    :align: left